AdobeDocs/workfront-known-issues.en/help/known-issues/workfrontlibrary.md

 This page contains issues currently identified in Adobe Workfront Library.

+>[!IMPORTANT]
+>
-For information regarding server uptime or outages, see [status.workfront.com[[https://status.workfront.com].
+>For information regarding server uptime or outages, see [status.workfront.com[[https://status.workfront.com].
 For information about issues that were recently fixed, see Workfront Maintenance Updates.

 ## New or Under Investigation